RakhithJK/BishopFox-sliver-wiki/Armory.md

 #### Installing Packages

-List available packages by running the `armory` command without arguments, packages are installed using the command name:
+List available packages by running the `armory` command without arguments, packages are installed using the package's command name:

 ```
 sliver > armory install rubeus